tkhq/qos/README.md

 The Quorum Key itself can be used by QuorumOS and enclave apps to encrypt and authenticate data.

 QuorumOS ("QOS") is a minimal, immutable, and deterministic Linux unikernel targeting various Trusted Execution Environments for use cases that require high security and accountability.

+For more information about how it's used within Turnkey, please refer to [The Turnkey Whitepaper](https://whitepaper.turnkey.com/), and more specifically: [Foundations](https://whitepaper.turnkey.com/foundations).

 ## Development